Writing the 28th Amendment:

 Given the large and complex campaign for the 28th Amendment, it is not surprising that internal ‘factions’ have emerged, with different organizations and groups of people strongly favoring one Amendment approach or another.
 Several organizations have endorsed and advocate for particular amendment bills and do not support others.

 American Promise has the credibility and experience to manage an inclusive and transparent process.
-Our National Citizen Leadership Conference in October 2016 was the first time since the Citizens United decision nearly seven years earlier that leaders of all of the national organizations involved in the Amendment effort came together in one place for collaboration and communication.
-We will convene the second annual National Citizen Leadership Conference in early 2018.
+Our National Citizen Leadership Conferences in October 2016 and June 2018 were the first times since the Citizens United decision nearly seven years earlier that leaders of all of the national organizations involved in the Amendment effort came together in one place for collaboration and communication.

-American Promise also brings to Writing The 28th Amendment our online citizen forum and resource library for civil discussion, debate, learning and collaboration (APConnect).
+American Promise also brings to Writing The 28th Amendment our online citizen forum and resource library for civil discussion, debate, learning and collaboration.

 With Writing the 28th Amendment, we leverage this experience, technology, and our cross- partisan network to build consensus support for specific wording of a 28th Amendment that is effective, sound, and “ready for ratification.”